avt82/TagConnect/README.md

 Farnel, part no 1654815 - RJ12 connector

 #Revision History

+MCP-NL to CTX-NL
 Rev A - total mess, does not worth of seeing.
 Rev B - should work, waiting for PCB delivery.
 Rev C - thermal settings for copper pouring is changed.

+MCP-NL to MCP-PICKit
+Rev A - should work, not yet ordered.